 Webinar on “Lameness in dairy cows” – 18 January 2021

-Then, Dr. Jon Huxley, NZ will introduce the problems generated by lameness, being one of the most intractable health, welfare and production problems of dairy cattle globally.
-The presentation will review the impacts of lameness on the global dairy herd and identify key areas for on farm intervention.
+Then, Dr. Jon Huxley, NZ introduced the problems generated by lameness, being one of the most intractable health, welfare and production problems of dairy cattle globally.
+The presentation reviewed the impacts of lameness on the global dairy herd and identify key areas for on farm intervention.

-The New Guidelines for recording lameness in dairy cattle will be summarized by Anne-Marie Christen, CA. Under the umbrella of ICAR, a group of experts joined their expertise and knowledge to produce these Guidelines.
-They will be useful for breeding and dairy organizations, DHI agencies and others who would like to implement a method, data collection and recording of lameness with the objective of improving health and welfare of dairy cattle.
+The New Guidelines for recording lameness in dairy cattle were summarized by Anne-Marie Christen, CA. Under the umbrella of ICAR, a group of experts joined their expertise and knowledge to produce these Guidelines.
+They are useful for breeding and dairy organizations, DHI agencies and others who would like to implement a method, data collection and recording of lameness with the objective of improving health and welfare of dairy cattle.

 Finally, Dr. Nick Bell, Herd Health Consultancy, UK will ended the webinar in presenting practical aspects of the lameness scoring.
 Health of feet and legs is so important to herd productivity, fertility, welfare and cow longevity.
 Locomotion scoring was originally developed to evaluate clinical trials but has found a useful application in measuring and monitoring lameness in the field.
 However, key to success is adopting robust methods of implementation with skilled interpretation of the results.
 There are many practical considerations when it comes to applying lameness scoring in the dairy farm setting.